Niru4/Practical-machine-Learning/PML.md

 ## D    0    0   37 2211    4 0.018206039
 ## E    0    0    3    6 2516 0.003564356
 ```
+For random forest method, ensemble of 100 trees have been used.
+The OOB error rate is 0.82% and the error rates for each type is really low as listed in the classification tree.

+Given below is the list of features based on its importance in model building.
+The gini index and accuracy for each features in determining the outcome is listed in this table.
 ```
 ##                             A        B        C        D        E
 ## yaw_belt             57.33771 54.49245 46.23468 59.90784 39.88412